 If mold is allowed to grow, it can lead to severe damages to property values.
 In one study of toxic mold, the average discount for affected property was a 59% decrease in value.

 Call us for a water removal quote today!
-We serve Bridgeport, Fairfield, Trumbull, Danbury and many nearby areas, including Danbury, Southport, Monroe, Trumbull and other parts of Connecticut.
+We serve Norwalk, Danbury, Stratford and many nearby areas, including Stamford, Greenwich, Shelton, Trumbull, Westport, Darien, West Haven and other parts of Connecticut.

 Some dehumidifiers on the market today attempt to keep your basement dry by blowing outside air into the home.
 This is a mistake!